 prefer to wade-fish, but for those that prefer to fish from a boat, the guides are very

-Guides: There is a guide rotation system, so each group of two anglers spends two days with each guide.
-The staff consists of one North American head guide and two seasoned Russian guides.
-Their head guides are talented professionals with years of Russian and/or other international camp management experience and years of prior experience guiding in Alaska, British Columbia or the Western U.S. Fly fishing is a relatively new sport in Russia, and the guides come equipped with varying levels of pure fly fishing knowledge.
-Some are exceptional, having been with the lodge for 10 or more years.
-Others have been brought on board for their skills as woodsmen and watermen, whose technical abilities are evolving, and they are in rhythm with the lives and habits of rainbow trout.
+Guides: The program employ a guide rotation system, so each group of two anglers spends two days with each guide.
+Staff consists of one Western Guide and two seasoned Russian guides.
+Fly fishing is a relatively new sport in Russia, and the guides come equipped with varying levels of pure fly fishing knowledge.
+Some are exceptional, having been with the Lodge for 10 or more years.
+Others have been brought onboard for their skills as woodsmen and watermen.
+While their technical abilities are evolving, they are in rhythm with the lives and habits of rainbow trout.

 Getting to Kamchatka is simple, with weekly flight service from Anchorage, Alaska direct to Petropavlovsk-Kamchatski.
 The day before departure to Kamchatka, you’ll need to arrive in Anchorage, Alaska and stay overnight (Sunday).
 Depart on Yakutia Air from Anchorage early in the morning on Monday.
 Check-in usually opens around 5:30 a.m., (two hours before departure), and it is advised you arrive around this time.
 The flight lasts about 4.5-hours and crosses the International Dateline.
 You will arrive in Kamchatka on Tuesday morning at 8:00 a.m.